Sebastian Gorka: Post-administration (2017–2025)

+Second Trump administration (2025–)

+In November 2024, Gorka was named to become deputy assistant to the president and senior director for counterterrorism in the second Trump administration.

 Political views

 Gorka has been described as conservative but others described him as being far-right.
+He has ties to the alt-right, though he rejects the term and has condemned the alt-right, calling it "bogus" and "a new label for nationalists or irredentist bigots".

-In August 2017 Gorka opposed the Trump administrations decision to send more troops Afghanistan.
+In August 2017 Gorka opposed the Trump administration's decision to send more troops to Afghanistan.
 In April 2018 Gorka defended the Trump administration intervention in Syria.
 Gorka supports gun rights and capital punishment.
 He opposes illegal immigration and gay marriage.

-Support for the Hungarian Guard
+Hungarian Guard

-Statements of support for Gorka, which have challenged the description of him as an anti-semite, all predated a 2017 story that connected him with another extreme far-right anti-Semitic group.
+Statements of support for Gorka, which have challenged the description of him as an antisemite, all predated a 2017 story that connected him with another extreme far-right anti-Semitic group.
 In a 2007 video, Gorka declared his support for the Magyar Gárda (Hungarian Guard), a paramilitary group described by various sources as neo-fascist and anti-Semitic.
 Gorka said that "If we look at the Swiss or Israeli example, when it is about a country, that is small and doesn't have a massive military, then a system can be based on a territorial defense ...
 In America, the state supports them, giving old arms ...
-After the disturbances of Hungary, last year, a need has risen, ... " to supplement the official military "because the country's military is sick, and totally reflects the state of Hungarian society ...
+After the disturbances of Hungary, last year, a need has risen" to supplement the official military "because the country's military is sick, and totally reflects the state of Hungarian society ...
 This country cannot defend itself."
 He also added, that "We support the establishment of the Hungarian Guard despite the personalities involved."
 The Guard was formally banned in Hungary in 2009, two years after Gorka left the country, and this decision was upheld by the European Court of Human Rights, due to its racist activities.